Top Price Fixing, Bid Rigging, and Anti-Trust Defense Attorney

 Complementary Bidding is when competitors put in bids like they normally would, but the bids are overpriced or have other strings attached that make them unacceptable and get immediately declined.
 The agreed-in-advance competitor then wins the bid due to lack of competition.

 Bid-Rigging is basically a way for businesses to get more profit out of the entity that is creating the contracts.
 Instead of two companies driving prices down by both bidding low for a contract, instead they alternate bids that are higher, securing higher profits for both of them out of each contract.

-Learn More About Bid-Rigging And Antitrust Laws From Chicago’s Premier Antitrust Lawyer
+Learn More About Bid-Rigging Laws From Chicago’s Leading Anti-Trust Lawyer

 Bid Rigging can cause businesses huge losses and negatively impact the livelihood of the owners of those businesses.
 The businesses themselves can even fail due to the increased prices caused by the bid-rigging.

 On top of the implications for businesses, Bid-Rigging also has huge impacts on the consumers themselves.
 Bid-Rigging causes contracts to cost substantially more for businesses, which in turn reduces their profit margins on projects.
 This can cause them to increase prices on goods and services in order to make up for the reduction in profit margin.
 In the end, this costs consumers more for the same goods and services.

 As one of the most common violations of antitrust laws, anyone can fall prey to Bid-Rigging.
 If you have been charged or are being investigated for a Bid-Rigging violation, call Attorney Michael J. Petro at 312-913-1111 to get the antitrust legal service you need.